GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 ## Costs

-This tutorial uses billable components of Google Cloud Platform, including:
+This tutorial uses billable components of Google Cloud, including the following:

 *   Compute Engine
-*   SQL Server Licensing via Premium Images
+*   SQL Server licensing through a [premium image](https://cloud.google.com/compute/disks-image-pricing#premiumimages)

-Use the [Pricing Calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage.
+Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage.

 ## Before you begin

 For this tutorial, you need a Google Cloud [project](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy#projects).
-You can create a new one, or select a project that you already created:
+You can create a new one, or select a project that you already created.

 1. [Select or create a Google Cloud project.](https://console.cloud.google.com/projectselector2/home/dashboard)